ProDER: A Continual Learning Approach for Fault Prediction in Evolving Smart Grids: Introduction

 Building on this, we introduce Prototype-based Dark Experience Replay (ProDER), a novel replay-based approach that integrates prototypes into DER.
-ProDER combines feature-level regularization, via attraction to class prototypes and repulsion from others to preserve decision boundaries.
+ProDER combines feature-level regularization via attraction to class prototypes and repulsion from others to preserve decision boundaries.
 It also incorporates a prototype-aware sample selection strategy to populate the replay memory and multi-objective optimization to enhance representation stability and class separability across tasks.
-Experimental results demonstrate that ProDER consistently achieves the best performance across all scenarios, limiting accuracy degradation to just 0.045 for fault type prediction and 0.015 for fault zone prediction.
+Furthermore, we introduce an efficient variant of the repulsion loss that effectively enhances class separation in the representation space while imposing minimal computational overhead (see Sec. \ref{subsub:loss_computation}).
+Experimental results demonstrate that ProDER consistently achieves the best performance across all scenarios, limiting accuracy degradation up to 0.032 for fault type prediction and 0.033 for fault zone prediction.
 These findings confirm the feasibility of applying CL to real-world fault prediction systems, where high reliability, adaptability, and efficiency are critical.

 Our contributions are summarized as follows: